Select Page

 Louvered LED Bollard Light Optics

-Maintaining a minimum of .5 footcandles between two of these louvered bollard lights would require spacing of nine feet or less.
+Maintaining a minimum of .5 footcandles between two of these louvered bollard lights would require 9′ or less spacing.

 Chart of light emitted by a 15w LED bollard light with louvers